-Hyacinths in pots should be watered with care, avoiding over-wetting the compost or allowing it to dry out completely.
-After flowering, indoor hyacinths can be planted outdoors where they will bloom the following spring.
+Avoiding over-wetting the compost or allowing it to dry out completely.
+After flowering, you can plant indoor hyacinths in the garden where they’ll bloom the next spring.